Introduction to the new MSME economy

 The objective outcome of this report is to elicit lively debate, create urgency, and inspire action to boost the micro, small and medium enterprises (MSME) competitiveness and resilience in the new MSME economy.

 The pandemic disruption caused MSMEs to adapt to a new reality, which is now referred to as the new MSME economy.
 The actual impact was on MSMEs, which were forced to close to the extent of 56% (APEC, 2022).
-The women-owned MSMEs and other marginalized were particularly hit.
+The women-owned MSMEs and other marginalized groups were particularly hit.
 Those MSMEs that did survive were burdened with enormous debt, and government assistance programs kept them afloat.

 Nevertheless, it also generated the possibility of a brighter MSME future – a new MSME economy with new opportunities.
 MSMEs are now capable of competing in new ways as a result of being driven to digitalize.
-Many of the traditional limitations that MSMEs have encountered have been minimized or removed as a result of digitalization.
-It has also allowed them to expand into new markets, form value chains (GVCs), and create cross-border opportunities.
+Many of the traditional limitations that MSMEs have encountered have been minimized or removed as a result of .
+It has also allowed them to expand into new markets, form global value chains (GVCs), and create cross-border opportunities.
 Furthermore, it has enabled MSMEs to access new funding options and participate in growing two-sided MSMEs ecosystems.
 (APEC, 2022)

 The new MEMS economy